top of page

 Photography Composition 101, part 1

-Composition is an essential element of any photographic image.
-A photograph has only two essential elements, subject, and composition.
+Photo composition is an essential element of any photographic image.
+A photograph has only two essential elements, subject, and composition (not camera settings).
 By composition, we refer to the way we place all the elements of the photograph inside the four sides of our frame.
 By subject, we mean the actual matter and emotions that are portrayed in the image.
 Both of these elements are important and a strong photograph must both have an interesting subject and a good composition.
 At times one of these elements might outweigh the other, which is also acceptable, but an image is not complete if it is completely stripped of either of these two elements.
+This is a definitive guide and introduction to photography composition facts.

 Learning composition

 First of all, the composition is the language of photography.
 As with all the Arts, photography is a means to communicate.
 As such, photography can be seen as a language.
-Thus, in order to communicate, we need to speak this language.
+Thus, to communicate, we need to speak this language.
 A photograph therefore can only be partially criticized subjectively.
 We first need to understand its language and then say what we intend to communicate.
-If we can't speak the language, we cannot say anything with it.
+If we can't speak the language, we cannot say anything with our photography, be that a portrait or a landscape.
 Although we should not strive to compose just for the sake of composition, and here is where the subject plays a significant role, we should first master the compositional guidelines and start from that.

 Composition helps direct the eyes of the viewer.
+Experienced photographers are aware of most of these rules.
 With composition, you can define what is the important subject in your image, what is less important, and what is not important at all.
-You are able to help guide your viewer's eyes across the image and read its story, by creating a visual hierarchy and defining the order in which they navigate through the different elements.
+You can help guide your viewer's eyes across the image and read its story, by creating a visual hierarchy and defining the order in which they navigate through the different elements.

 Utilizing compositional guidelines in photography